datalore92/RedditOpenAIBot/README.md

 OPENAI_API_KEY=your_openai_key
 ```

-## Features
+## Usage

-- Monitors multiple crypto subreddits
-- Responds to posts and comments containing specific keywords
-- Uses OpenAI to generate contextual responses
-- Avoids duplicate responses
+- The bot runs with a curses interface by default
+- Press 'q' to quit the bot gracefully
-- Only responds to new posts
+- Logs are saved to `bot.log`
+- Set `USE_CURSES = False` in `bot.py` for terminal-only mode

+## Configuration Files

+- `config.py`: Subreddits, keywords, and timing settings
+- `.env`: API credentials and secrets
+- `openai_handler.py`: AI response configuration